High school (grades 9-12) · Los Angeles, CA

 What is the racial and ethnic makeup of Youthbuild Charter School of California?

-The largest demographic group at Youthbuild Charter School of California is Hispanic or Latino at 77.0%.
-The school serves a diverse student body in Los Angeles, CA.
+The largest demographic group at Youthbuild Charter School of California is Hispanic or Latino at 77.0% of enrollment, in Los Angeles, CA.

 What is the Resource Investment Index for Youthbuild Charter School of California?

-Youthbuild Charter School of California has a Resource Investment Index of 31/100 (F) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Youthbuild Charter School of California has a Resource Investment Index of 26/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page